 Protein is a macronutrient, therefore energy

-Protein, like fat and carbohydrates is a macronutrient.
+Protein, like fat and carbohydrates, is a macronutrient.
 All foods are made up of these macronutrients and therefore energy.
-Each gram of protein contains 4 calories that fuels our body’s day in day out.
+Each gram of protein contains 4 calories that fuel our body’s day in day out.
 Carbohydrates are the same; they also have 4 calories for each gram consumed.
-Fats on the other hand contain 9 calories per gram.
+Fats, on the other hand, contain 9 calories per gram.

 Protein helps our body function